 Specific age groups have a scheduled time to relax and recharge.
 You may provide a small blanket for use during this time if your child needs a special "lovey."
-Children who do not nap will be offered books to look through or other quiet activities.
+Children who do not nap, after laying quietly for an hour as required by our state's licensing office, will be offered books to look through or other quiet activities.
 Ask your School Director if you have other questions regarding quiet time.